-The Bachelor of Arts in Early Childhood Education provides preparation for teaching in four- and five-year kindergartens and in grades 1-3.
+The Bachelor of Arts in Early Childhood Education provides preparation for teaching in four- and fiveyear kindergartens and in grades 1-3.
 The professional sequence provides content and direct opportunities for field experience.
-The final semester is a full-time student teaching assignment one-half of which is in a pre-primary (4K or 5K) setting and the other in a primary setting (grades 1, 2, or 3).
+The final semester is a full-time student teaching assignment in a K-3 setting.